The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: Summary and conclusion

 We find that the atmospheric transmission spectrum of HD 189733b is globally featureless from 300 nm to 1 \micron, rising towards the blue with a slope compatible with Rayleigh scattering by small ($<0.1 $\micron) grains of condensates.
 The strong cores of the sodium and (possibly) potassium doublets are the only features rising above the continuum.

 In the infrared, 1 - 24 \micron, we find that the uncertainties preclude any definite conclusion about the shape of the transmission spectrum.
 The data is compatible with an extension of the featureless spectrum in the visible, with a flattening of the slope, or with weak molecular features.
-It is not compatible with the default, clear-atmosphere, solar-abundance models.
+Individual datasets not provide evidence for the clear-atmosphere, solar-abundance models.

 Overall the transmission spectrum suggests an extended presence of haze/clouds in the atmosphere of the planet.

 We then combine the information from the transmission spectrum with the indications from the day-side emission spectrum and the phase curves measured with \Spitzer\ in the infrared.
 We find that several of the anomalies in these data could be explained by the prevalence of condensates in the atmosphere.
 Notably, the high amplitude of the phase curve at 3.6 \micron\ is difficult to reconcile with clear-atmosphere models, and emerges more naturally in the presence of condensates.
 The lower-than-expected eastward shift of the hottest point on the day side would also be a natural consequence of the presence of clouds.